Kawaca

 Kawaca is a term for war attire mentioned in Old Javanese texts.
 Its name comes from the Sanskrit kawaca which means armor, cuirass, a type of chain mail, any kind of cover, corset, jacket.

 Description

 Petrus Josephus Zoetmulder, in his Old Javanese-English dictionary, defines kawaca as a chain mail, possibly shaped like a jacket, which is made of metal.
 The word also has a second meaning, namely the shirt worn by the clergy.
 Irawan Djoko Nugroho argues that in a military context, kawaca means armor.
 It is shaped like a long tube and is made of cast copper.
 According to Jiří Jákl, kawaca was a metal breastplate worn on the upper body of a high-ranking soldier.
 In high Balinese language, kwaca or kuwaca is a general term for a jacket, although it used to mean armor in Old Javanese.
+In modern Javanese language, kawaca means cuirass or chain mail.

+The Kakawin Ramayana (c.
+870 AD), which is the Javanese version of Valmiki's epic Ramayana (c.
+500 CE), mentions clothing and armor that reflect the era.
+A member of the royal family is said to wear crown, padaka (collar, medallion, or breastplate), karambalangan (girdle or plastron) and use gold-plated armor even in battle.
+Kakawin Ramayana also mentions the term watek makawaca, which means armored troops.

+A suit of armor, or specifically cuirass, is depicted on the reliefs of the Divyavadana story in the Borobudur temple.
+In that story, it is said that Rudrayana sent a gift to king Bimbisara in the form of his famous cuirass which not only had miraculous powers but was also adorned with priceless gems.
+The cuirass is depicted as sleeveless and apparently closed in front.